snozh5/Data-Science-Project/README.md

 # Data-Science-Project
-The projects in this repository are part few of the academic project done for my diploma degree in Data Science
+The projects in this repository are few of the academic project done for my diploma degree in Data Science